2022 CAF Confederation Cup final: Venue

+Godswill Akpabio International Stadium in Uyo, Nigeria hosted the match.

 For the third consecutive year, the final was played as a single match at a pre-selected venue by CAF instead of a two-legged fixtures format, which was used in the CAF competitions since 1966.

 On 11 May 2022, Godswill Akpabio International Stadium in Uyo, Nigeria was chosen by a CAF Executive Committee to host the final.

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).